 During the year, the Company has not accepted any Deposits from the Public.
 The Company has taken a loan from the Director of the Company amounting to Rs.
-1.95 Lakhs and the same was repaid back, the details are mentioned in the Note 35 of the Financial Statements.
-The Company has taken a declaration from the Director that the amount is given out of his own funds and not acquired from others.
+105.00 Lakhs and the same was repaid.
+The details are mentioned in the Note 35 of the Financial Statements.
+The Company has taken a declaration from the Director while accepting the loan that the amount is given out of his own funds and not acquired from others.